twonirwana/DiscordDiceBot/README.md

 :warning: **If you can't see the bots messages**: The link preview in the discord setting must be activated to see the roll results

-:warning: The bot currently doesn't support threads and stages

 ## Example RPG System Commands